matteobisi/technical_notebook/runbooks/01_cryptsetup.md

 ```
 mkfs.btrfs /dev/mapper/<string>
 ```
-**Note:**The fs needs to be created with /dev/mapper/ path and not /dev/sdx1 to not override the encryption
+**Note**: the fs needs to be created with /dev/mapper/ path and not /dev/sdx1 to not override the encryption

 ### Close the encrypted drive